VicSw4g/Communism-simulator/README.md

 After the game is won, a radio message is sent to other microbits telling them of our great communist system.

 The microbit utilizes the accelerometer during gameplay.
+Therefore it uses 1 sensor to determine the three co-ordinates in space needed namely x, y, and z.